Kami Osman Rocks A Tiny String Bikini In Steamy Mirror Selfie

 Kami Osman took to her Instagram page to share a sizzling update late Sunday, December 27.
 The Canadian model tantalized her 874,000 followers with the sultry post, which showed her wearing a skimpy bikini set that flaunted her curves and all of her assets.

-In the snapshot, Kami was inside a bathroom with marble walls, dressed in scanty swimwear.
+In the snapshot, Kami was inside a bathroom with marble walls.
 She posed by standing in front of a mirror, parting her thighs and popping her hip to the side.
 The bombshell was holding her phone with her left hand, angling the mobile device in front of her face, which blocked most of her facial features from view.
 Her right arm stayed on the side as she gazed at her phone’s screen and took the selfie.

 The room was well-lit by artificial lights, and it illuminated the whole area and her fit physique.
 Notably, her sun-kissed skin appeared glowing in the shot.

 Kami sported a skimpy bikini top.
 It had various colors, including white, brown, and yellow.
 The fully-lined triangle cups were cut so small that they strained against her shapely chest.
-As a result, hints of her underboob and sideboob were on display from certain angles, and the plunging neckline allowed her to expose much of her décolletage.
+As a result, hints of underboob and sideboob were on display from certain angles, and the plunging neckline allowed her to expose much of her décolletage.
 The thin straps that went over her neck for support helped push her breasts inward, making her cleavage look prominent.

 She wore a matching pair of bottoms featuring a tiny piece of fabric that only covered what was necessary.
 The waistband sat low enough for her to reveal plenty of skin around her midsection down to her groin area.
 Viewers also couldn’t help but notice her flat stomach and abs, expressing their thoughts in the comments.
 Its high leg cuts highlighted her curvy hips, as well as her thighs.